futzu/gums/README.md

-<I> "I've been googling for some time now, and still have yet to find a working example of Python multicast sender" </I>
+<I> "I've been googling for some time now, and still have yet to find a working example of Python multicast sender...

-~Sally in Salt Lake City
+<b>until I found gums</b>" </I>   ~Sally in Salt Lake City

 #  gums